jacktuck/node-chartjs/README.md

 ### Peer Dependencies

 You'll need to npm install `chart.js`.
-This library will pick up the exact version you end up installing.

-*Seems to work best with `chart.js@2.4.x` any later and we have artifacts*
+Tested and works with `chart.js@2.4.x` any later and we have artifacts there are some issues open upstream, we antcipate fixes in 2.8.x*

 ### Cairo